daniel-vera-g/typo/README.md

 [here](https://github.com/daniel-vera-g/typo/projects/1) and subscribe to the releases to get notified._

-> So you want to use the simplicity of markdown, but not give up the power of
+> You want to use the simplicity of markdown but not give up the power of
 > latex?
 Well, with this template you can use both and stay flexible 🚀

 [![Build](https://github.com/daniel-vera-g/typo/actions/workflows/build.yml/badge.svg)](https://github.com/daniel-vera-g/typo/actions/workflows/build.yml)